dougeby/IntuneDocs/intune/apps-add.md

 Before you can assign, monitor, configure, or protect apps, you must add them to Microsoft Intune.

 The users of apps and devices at your company (your company's workforce) may have several app requirements.
-Before adding apps to Intune and making them available to your workforce, you must assess and understand a few app fundementals.
+Before adding apps to Intune and making them available to your workforce, you must assess and understand a few app fundamentals.
 You must understand the different types of apps available for Intune.
-You will need to assess the app requirements, such as the the needed platforms and capabilities needed for your workforce.
+You will need to assess the app requirements, such as the needed platforms and capabilities needed for your workforce.
 Also, you must determine whether you will use Intune to manage the devices (including apps), or have Intune manage apps without managing devices.
 You must determine who in your workforce will need different apps and different capabilities.
 The information provided in this article will help you get started.

 ## App types in Microsoft Intune